How to Apply

 Complete the online application through the Office of Graduate Admissions.
 You'll upload the supporting documents listed below to the online application, too.
 Please don't send application materials directly to MUSE.

-If you're interested in pursuing the dual M.A. with African & African American Studies, you'll apply to both programs using the same application.
+If you're interested in pursuing the dual M.A. with African & African-American Studies, you'll apply to both programs using the same application.

 Personal Statement